hestela/ham_net_manager/README.md

 - **Markdown Net Control Scripts**: Each net can have its own script with most markdown syntax supported including tables.
 A few variables are provided to insert your own callsign into the net script.
 - **Member Management**: Add/remove radio operators to the net as needed.
 Operators are stored in each net's database file.
 - **Operator search**: Fuzzy search for ham radio operators by multiple fields (ie callsign, first name, city) in the main check-in UI and member management screen.
+- **Cloud Sync**: Optionally sync your net database to a self-hosted [Cloudflare Worker](https://workers.cloudflare.com/) so multiple operators can share and update the same net data.
+See [docs/CLOUD_SYNC.md](docs/CLOUD_SYNC.md) for setup instructions.

 ## Web Version